 My Rating: 3/5

 I was hoping for a Divergent type of read; instead, we got Allegiant.
 A lot of talking and not as much action.
-But I think that this series could really build upon its inaugural novel and have a solid sequel.
+And when it came to the finale, it just couldn’t hold my attention.

 Read if You Like: slower stories, science fiction

 Avoid if You: dislike slow stories, want more romance-focus

 - Red Rising by Pierce Brown (Red Rising Trilogy #1)